Samir-Sell/templatepptx/README.md

 # Description

 Use PowerPoint templates to generate PowerPoint files based on PowerPoint templates.
 The PowerPoints are generated on the fly using "magic words".
 Magic words are specified by using the `$` sign symbol.
 You can specify magic words in PowerPoint templates by wrapping the word like `$this$`.
+Pictures can also be used as templates and are specified by defining the key words in the alt text of the picture.
 This tool is simple to run and setup.

 ## How to Install
 `pip install templatepptx`